wo3kie/cxxDojo/README.md

 **functional.cpp**
 Implement higher-order functions like fold, map, reduce, filter...

-**copy_move.cpp**
-Compare calling function with by value, by ref, by ref ref argument passing and returning.

 **mapUtils.cpp**
 Implement a collection of function to work with std::map like: groupBy, keys, values...